zi-wa/Ammo-Minecraft-Datapack/README.md

 - Bullet Spread
 - Headshot
 - Recoil
+- **Multiplayer Compatibility**

 ## How to Use
-- This data pack is designed for `Minecraft Java Edition 1.21.5`
-- Run the command below once to begin
+- Run the command below once to begin.
   ```mcfunction
   /function ziwa:gload
   ```
-- Run the command below in a **Repeating Command Block** to activate
+- Run the command below in a **Repeating Command Block** to activate.
   ```mcfunction
   /function ziwa:gtick
   ```
-- Use the commands below to give the weapon to the executor
+- Use the commands below to give the weapon to the executor.
   ```mcfunction
   /function ziwa:pistol/give
   /function ziwa:mp/give